ashleyidesign/web-authoring-1-fa-17/lessons/01-ebb-and-flow.md

     - Include a heading (title) and paragraph (description) for the project
     - Include a menu (navigation) list to the following sections:
       - Draft
         - Draft of summary (text and image)
       - Revision
         - Revision of summary (text and image)
       - Final
+        - Link to final version of summary as Markdown (`summary.md`)
+        - Link to final version of summary as HTML without CSS (`summary.html`)
-        - Link to final summary webpage `index.html`
+        - Link to final version of summary as HTML with CSS (`index.html`)
       - Notes (optional)
         - List of odds and ends
   - `index.html` (HTML with added metadata, structure, and CSS)